 Good for adult fares up to $3.50 when loaded on an ORCA card.
-For eligible senior, disabled, low income or youth riders, the pass is good for fares up to $1.75.
+For eligible senior, disabled or low income riders, the pass is good for fares up to $1.75.
 More about day passes

 For fares up to $3.50 $8.00/day

 A combination monthly pass valid for Metro Vanpool riders that provides unlimited rides on Metro buses and $99 towards your Vanpool fare.

 The value will automatically be used to supplement a pass if the fare for a trip is worth more than the pass value.
 More about E-purse

 Value stored on an ORCA card $5.00 – $400.00

 A regional transit pass valid for unlimited rides in the valid month.
 The fare value is held on an ORCA card.
 More about PugetPass

 Paper transfers are accepted only on Metro buses when paying with cash.
 This provides a two hour transfer window.